Conservative Party (UK): 2016–2022: Theresa May and Boris Johnson

+Theresa May oversaw Brexit negotiations, which would be finalised by her successor Boris Johnson, before leading the country to combat the pandemic.

 On 11 July 2016 Theresa May became the leader of the Conservative Party.
 May promised social reform and a more centrist political outlook for the Conservative Party and its government.
 May's early cabinet appointments were interpreted as an effort to reunite the party in the wake of the UK's vote to leave the European Union.
 She began the process of withdrawing the UK from the European Union in March 2017.
 In April 2017 the Cabinet agreed to hold a general election on 8 June.
 In a shock result, the election resulted in a hung parliament, with the Conservative Party needing a confidence and supply arrangement with the Democratic Unionist Party to support a minority government.

 May's premiership was dominated by Brexit as she carried out negotiations with the European Union, adhering to the Chequers Plan, which resulted in her draft Brexit withdrawal agreement.
 May survived two votes of no confidence in December 2018 and January 2019, but after versions of her draft withdrawal agreement were rejected by Parliament three times, May announced her resignation on 24 May 2019.

-Subsequent to the EU referendum vote, and through the premierships of May, Johnson and their successors, the party shifted right on the political spectrum.
+In July 2019 Boris Johnson became the leader of the party and the prime minister.